humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 <img width="1282" alt="Altis Dashboard Create Support Ticket page, Question selected in Type dropdown menu" src="https://user-images.githubusercontent.com/1263370/113014673-b2630600-9174-11eb-88ae-ed3cc6b98078.png">

-In the above you can see we currently have four types of support.
-I’ll break down how they differ from eachother.
+We currently have four types of support.
+Below is a description of each and how they are different from each other.

 # Incident